 Who am I?

 Hi there and thanks for visiting my page!
-My name is Justin Ogihara and I graduated from Cal Poly—SLO with a B.S. in Liberal Studies and a minor in Political Science.
-I'm hoping to become an elementary school teacher in the near future, preferably 4th or 5th grade.
-After teaching for a couple of years, I plan on moving up to administration, and hopefully become the U.S. Secretary of Education (*fingers crossed*).
+My name is Justin Ogihara and I graduated from Cal Poly—SLO with a B.S. in Liberal Studies and a minor in Political Science in 2018.
+I'm planning to become an elementary school teacher in the near future and preferably teaching 4th or 5th grade.
+After teaching for a couple of years, I’ll move up to administration, and hopefully become the U.S. Secretary of Education (*fingers crossed*).

 What I do at iFixit…